Achievable logoAchievable logo

 Investment adviser representatives (IARs)

-Investment adviser representatives (IARs) are subject to essentially the same registration process as agents.
-Additionally, the registration exemptions applicable to investment advisers also apply to IARs.
-Let’s go over the details.
+Investment adviser representatives (IARs) follow essentially the same registration process as agents.
+In addition, the registration exemptions that apply to investment advisers also apply to IARs.
+Here are the key details.

 Disclosures and fees

-The disclosures and fees related to an agent’s registration are the same for IARs.
-Click the previous link for a full refresher, but here’s a summary of the information requested on Form U4 (IARs use the same form) and general requirements:
+The disclosures and fees for an agent’s registration are the same for IARs.
+Use the link above for a full refresher.
+For now, here’s a summary of what’s requested on Form U4 (IARs use the same form) and the general requirements:

 • Name and any nicknames